-I am Michael Tan, an arts-health practitioner and creative health researcher, artist and educator from Singapore.
-My work explores and supports the investigation of the role of arts, design and culture for health, wellbeing and human flourishing.
-My interdisciplinary training in art and design, humanities and social science has led me to develop a growing track record of interdisciplinary creative health research collaborations with colleagues within and outside of academia to transform the culture of care through creativity.
+I am Michael Tan, an arts-health practitioner, creative health researcher, artist, and educator from Singapore.
+My work explores and supports the investigation of the role of arts, design, and culture for health, wellbeing, and human flourishing.
+My interdisciplinary training in art and design, humanities, and social science has led me to develop a growing track record of interdisciplinary creative health research collaborations with colleagues within and outside of academia to transform the culture of care through creativity.
 My ongoing inquiry explores, interrogates, and imagines care in relation to creative practice.

 - leading seminal research on the State of arts and health development in Singapore, adding new insights from Asia to the growing international literature in this area,